 "57.
-This is not semantics. mere The edifice of our Constitution is built upon the concepts crystallised in the Preamble.
-We resolved to constitute ourselves into a Socialist State which carried with it the obligation to secure to our people justice-social, economic and political. therefore, IV into We, put part our Constitution containing directive principles of State policy which specify the socialistic goal to be achieved.
-We promised to our people a democratic polity which carries with it the obligation of securing to the people liberty of thought, expression, belief, faith and worship; equality of status and of opportunity and assurance that the dignity of the the individual will at all costs be preserved. therefore, put Part, We, III in our Constitution conferring those rights on the people.
+This is not semantics. mere edifice of our Constitution is built upon the concepts crystallised in the Preamble.
+We resolved to constitute ourselves into a Socialist State which carried with it the obligation to secure to our people justice-social, economic and political. therefore, IV into put part Constitution containing directive principles of State policy which specify the socialistic goal to be achieved. promised to our people a democratic polity which carries with it the obligation of securing to the people liberty of thought, expression, belief, faith and worship; equality of status and of opportunity and assurance that the dignity of the individual will at all costs be preserved. therefore, put Part, III Constitution conferring those rights the people.
 Those rights are not an end in themselves but are the means to an end.
-The end is specified in Part IV.
-Therefore, the rights conferred by Art III are subject to reasonable restrictions and the Constitution provides that enforcement of some of them may, in stated uncommon circumstances, be suspended.
-But just as the rights conferred by Part III would be without a radar and a compass if they were not geared to an ideal, in the same manner the attainment of the ideals set out in would Part IV become а pretence for tyranny if the price paid for to be achieving that ideal is human freedoms.
+The end is specified in Part Therefore, the rights conferred by Art III are subject to reasonable restrictions and the Constitution provides that enforcement of some of them may, in stated uncommon circumstances, be suspended.
+But just the rights conferred by Part III would be without a radar and a compass if they were not geared to an ideal, in the same manner the attainment of the ideals set out would Part IV become a pretence tyranny if the price paid for to be achieving that ideal is human freedoms.
 One of the faiths of our founding fathers was the purity of means.
-Indeed, under our law, even a dacoit who has committed a murder cannot be put to death in the exercise of right of self-defence after he has made good his escape.
+Indeed, under our law, even a dacoit who has committed a murder cannot be put to death exercise of right of self-defence after he has made good his escape.
 So great is the insistence of civilised laws on the purity of means.
-The goals set out in Part IV have, therefore, to be achieved without the abrogation of the means provided for by Part III.
+The goals set out in Part have, therefore, to be achieved without the abrogation of the means provided for by Part III.
 It is in this sense that Parts III and IV together constitute the core of our Constitution and combine to form its conscience.
-Anything that destroys the balance between the two parts ipso facto destroy essential will an element of the basic structure of our Constitution."
+Anything that destroys the balance between the two parts ipso facto destroy essential an element of the basic structure of our Constitution."

 194. Article 38 of Directive Principles of State Policy oblige the State to strive to promote the welfare of the people by securing and protecting as effectively as it may a social order in which justice social, economic and political shall inform all the institutions of national life.
 Article 15(4) and Article 16(4) of the Constitution are nothing but steps in promoting and giving effect to policy under Article 38 of the Constitution.
-Justice Jeevan Reddy in his judgment of Indra Sawhney has noted Article 38 and Article 46 of Part-IV of the Constitution.
+Justice Jeevan Reddy in his judgment of Indra Sawhney has noted Article 38 and Article 46 of Part-IV of Constitution.
 In paragraph 647, Article 38 and 46 has been notice in following words: -

 "647.
-The other provisions of the Constitution having a bearing on Article 16 are Articles 38, 46 and the of set articles in Part XVI.
-Clause (1)of Article 38 obligates the State to "strive to promote the welfare of the people by securing and protecting as effectively as it may a social order in which justice, social, economic political, and shall inform all the institutions of the national life."
+The other provisions of Constitution having a bearing on Article 16 are Articles 38, 46 and the set articles in Part XVI.
+Clause (1) Article 38 obligates the State to "strive to promote the welfare of the people by securing and protecting as effectively as it may a social order in which justice, social, economic political, and inform all the institutions of the national life."

-195. The criticism mounted by Mr. Rohtagi that Indra Sawhney judgment does not consider the impact of Directive Principles of State Policy while interpreting Article 16 is thus not correct.
+Indra Sawhney judgment does not consider the impact of Directive Principles of State Policy while interpreting Article 16 is thus not correct.
 Further in paragraph 841, it has been held that there is no particular relevance of Article 38 in context of Article 16(4).
 In paragraph 841, following has been observed: -